Neil399399/Spark-2017CPS/README.md

 ### Precautions
-1. We had already built the spark-cluster in server, if you want use or change something , please tell the IT.
+1. We had already built the spark-cluster in server, if you want use or change something , please tell the IT.

 2. Before you started, please read a [CPS_test_chip](http://140.124.183.8/104598027/spark_web/tree/master/cps_test_chip) first.
 Here has some note you to know.

-## Establish Spark Cluster
+## Establish Spark Cluster
 If you want to have one spark cluster in local, please follow the step to setting your enviroment.

 ### Download and Install